Today I’m answering the key question I get from people who don’t believe they are “ready” to launch.

 What are the benefits to launching before you are ready, established or a guru/leader in your industry?
 (Don’t get me started on that word Guru…) Basically – should I wait if I don’t have x (subscribers, traffic, etc)?

-Before I dive in – let’s first talk about who you are and give you a little perspective on why knowing these benefits are so important to understand.
+Before I dive in – we'll first talk about who you are and give you a little perspective on why knowing these benefits are so important to understand.

 Main defining characteristic: Always asking questions, getting feedback, difficulty settling on a direction without outside help.

-Main defining characteristic: Creator with a conscious…you know it’s not getting you anywhere.
+Main defining characteristic: Creator waiting for a clear plan & proof…you know it’s not getting you anywhere.

 3. Jaded Tester: